rackerlabs/technical-blog/_posts/2014-11-03-jenkins-workers-using-jclouds-on-rpc.markdown

  Follow me on Twitter [@everett_toews](https://twitter.com/everett_toews).
 ---

-This blog post will show you how to dynamically create Jenkins workers on-demand using jclouds on Rackspace Private Cloud.
-You can use those workers to run your build jobs and increase the capacity of you continuous integration pipeline by parallelizing builds.
+This blog post will show you how to dynamically create Jenkins workers on demand using jclouds on Rackspace Private Cloud.
+You can use those workers to run your build jobs and increase the capacity of your continuous integration pipeline by parallelizing builds.
 All powered by OpenStack.

 <!-- more -->